 - Red Flags: Drivers may be disappointed by the narrow 120° field of view, which more or less captures scenes occurring directly in front of the vehicle—leaving out much of peripheral roadside events.
 Additionally, this camera requires manual on/off activation (unlike most models that automatically activate when they detect the vehicle’s power source).

-There is a huge market of dashboard cameras in the uk, with different price ranges to suit different types of driving needs and requirements.
-This review specifically targets the lower budget end of the market, focusing on finding and reviewing what cheap dash cam’s we could, and presenting our winners from 2015 -2016 in the uk as seen above.
+There is a huge market of dashboard cameras in the Uk, with different price ranges to suit different types of driving needs and requirements.
+This review specifically targets the lower budget end of the market, focusing on finding and reviewing what cheap dash cam’s we could, and presenting our winners from 2019 in the USA & UK as seen above.

-We have tried to keep all the dash cams under £50 that we included in the review or thereabouts (As prices fluctuate all the time), so hopefully if you’re on a shoe string budget and need a quick, cheap driving recorder solution, we have made things much more straight forward for you.
+We have listed the best dash cams under £50 in the review or thereabouts (As prices fluctuate all the time), so hopefully if you’re on a shoe string budget and need a quick, cheap driving recorder solution, we have made things much more straight forward for you.
 Every camera in our best cheap dashboard camera list should offer some sort of value for money in their own right, just because these devices are at the lower end of the market don’t assume they aren’t of any real quality, you couldn’t be further from the truth, as they are more than capable of being used for people who do need them for long term distance driving, or even being used to kit out company cars for professional use.
 Whatever the requirement just remember they are as expensive as you make them.
 We hope our best budget dash cam uk list has left you better than we found you, and you know how to save the pennies when it comes to buying one of the these neat vehicle recorders.